flowerszhong/data-center/README.md

 A Simple Ajax Request Manager

-Base on jQuery.ajax function,$.ajax is simple,and $.get,$.post make the config little.like this:
+Base on jQuery.ajax function,$.get,$.post make the config little. like this:

 >$.get(url,callback);